This Is How To Download Photos From Instagram

 For your own photos, Instagram makes it easy.
 Go to the right-hand panel on your profile and click on Account and then Original Photos.
 Then, just make sure Save Original Photos is turned on.
 This will ensure that photos taken on the feed camera are added to your camera roll.

 For other peoples' photos, if you don't want to download a third party app to download photos, you'll have to dip into a bit of code (but don't worry, it's easier than it looks!).
 Here's how: If you're browsing your Instagram feed on your phone and you come across a photo you'd like to download, click on the three dots in the top right corner and select Copy Link.
+(The photo must be from a public Instagram profile.)
 Then just email the link to yourself so that you can open it on a computer.
 (And if you're already browsing Instagram on your computer, hit the three dots in the bottom corner and click on Go To Post.)

 Advertisement